 Cord Prolapse Management And Treatment

-At the hospital, your medical practitioner will first ask you to move into a comfortable position.
+Your medical practitioner or obstetrician will first ask you to move into a comfortable position at the hospital.

 Other treatment interventions required to reduce the cord compression and lower the risk of fetal complications include: